pharrison31415/acm.usu.edu/README.md

 ## Development

-Submit your pull requests and we'll take a look.
-You can also reach us at admin@acm.usu.edu
+Submit your pull requests and we'll take a look!
+You can also reach us at admin@acm.usu.edu.

+Please keep in mind the following guidelines:
+- Use `templates/empty-activity.html` as a template for new activity entries.
+- Strip your images of metadata with `magick mogrify -strip FILENAME`.